Fit as a Mama Bear

 Notes

-• I can’t stress enough how important it is to follow the measurements as I go a little over the “recommended”.
+I can’t stress enough how important it is to follow the measurements, as I go a little over the “recommended”.

-• Meaning, I fill the canister with more than I should to make the “minimum” amount of milk.
+Meaning, I fill the canister with more than I should to make the “minimum” amount of milk.
+This is partly why my hemp milk recipe comes out so creamy!

-• The recipe makes roughly 1.5 liters and each
+The recipe makes roughly 1.5 liters.

 Disclaimer: